oat-sa/taohub-articles/forge/documentation-for-core-components/framework-extensions.md

 3. Extension’s Structure
 ------------------------

 Each extension is built upon the [ClearFw](http://code.google.com/p/clearfw/) a really simple php5 MVC framework.
-This framework provides basic functionalities to develop web applications according to some very simple and good practices…<br/>
+This framework provides basic functionalities to develop web applications according to some very simple and good practices…\
 The current release of TAO is built on the evolution of the framework that can be found [here](http://clearfw.googlecode.com/svn/tags/taoTransfer) .

 Each extension uses and extends this model.
 From the point of view of the file-system, an extension is contained into a folder.
 The folder’s name is the extension’s name.
 Even though there are dependencies among the extensions, they are all at the same level of the file-system, into your *TAO distribution* directory.